[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 5. The Operational amplifier is also used as Active Filter.

-6. The other important application of operational amplifier is Oscillator.
+6. The other important application of an operational amplifier is Oscillator.
 The Op-Amp can produce the oscillating signal of any desired frequency and waveforms.

 Circuit diagram of Op-Amp as Inverting Amplifier: